 You might not always be able to understand why someone did what they did.
 But you don’t need to.
 You can spend your life thinking and thinking and reliving what happened, trying to piece together a fragmented puzzle, but the truth is simple.
 Pain drives people to behave illogically.
 Pain drives people to take dangerous risks, pain drives people to self-sabotage their lives, pain drives people to kill themselves.
 You don’t need to understand to forgive.
 Just understand that the nature of pain is unpredictable.

 Myth 5: Forgiveness means curing people of their pain.

 Reality: Forgiveness means forgiving what a person has done to you.
 It is not your place to give another person their peace – only they can find it.

 You might have been asked throughout your life, “Do you forgive me?” perhaps by a friend, colleague, child, lover or family member.
 In response you might have said, “Yes, I forgive you” assuming that this would make everything better … until the situation repeated itself again, and again.

-Forgiving ourselves is so hard because we are raised since childhood on a steady diet of self-hatred.
+Forgiving ourselves is so hard because we are raised since childhood on a steady diet of self-loathing.
 We are taught that we’re sinners, we’re not smart enough, we have to be prettier, we must be more popular – and generally, we must find our self-worth and forgiveness outside of ourselves in the form of friends, authority figures, or a supreme being.